 It seems like all personal finance bloggers have to have a condescending post where they speak to the masses as if they are children and have no clue why they are poor or struggling.
-Its the thing to do so in order to be a real bona fide personal finance blogger I decided to write one also.
+It’s the thing to do, so to be a real bonafide personal finance blogger, I decided to write one.

 Here Goes my Condescending Post

 Make coffee at home.

 So reads the lists of “50 ways to save money and become a millionaire overnight” that every personal finance blog and website has.
 The theory behind this clickbait article is that everyone is really secretly rich, but they live in poverty because they misspend their money.

 After all, poor people are poor because they don’t know anything about personal finance.
 If you stopped subscribing to every subscription known to man-kind, you would become as rich as Bill Gates.